tdwg/geoschemes/marine/background_v2_2022-11.md

 <img src="./background-images/image3.png"
 style="width:4.32431in;height:2.16667in" />

-Figure 2.
-The world EEZs
+*Figure 2.
+The world EEZs*

-For many small or medium-sized coastal countries and territories listed in Table XX \[first tab of the Excel spreadsheet here appended\], the corresponding EEZ provides a suitable polygon for the basic recording unit at level 4.
+For many small or medium-sized coastal countries and territories, the corresponding EEZ provides a suitable polygon for the basic recording unit at level 4.
 The EEZs of larger countries (e.g. The United States, South Africa, Indonesia...) and/or with a complex maritime facade (e.g.